Haldenstein: Demographics

 The historical population is given in the following table:

 Languages

 Most of the population (As of 2000) speaks German (92.8%), with Italian being second most common (2.8%) and Romansh being third (2.0%).

 Heritage sites of national significance

 The Ruins of Haldenstein fortress and Schloss Haldenstein are listed as Swiss heritage sites of national significance.

 Notable residents

-The prize-winning Basler architect, Peter Zumthor, works out of a small studio in Haldenstein.
+The prize-winning architect Peter Zumthor works out of a small studio in Haldenstein.